LeStolz/XR-Interactive/README.md

 ## TODO

+- Fix thingy.
+- Dashedline for indirect.
+- Tablet.
+- Pointing target for all 3 (4)
 - Fishing rod pointing.
-3x2.
-None, Indirect is not good
 - VR, VR view for ZED.
 - 2 ZED.